A geometric model for the derived category of gentle algebras: Introduction

 Gentle algebras first appeared in the form of iterated tilted algebras of type $A$ \cite{AssemHappel, AssemHappelErratum} and type $\tilde{A}$ \cite{AssemSkowronski}.
 It has transpired since that they naturally appear in many different contexts; these include dimer models \cite{Bocklandt, Broomhead2}, enveloping algebras of Lie algebras \cite{KhovanovHuerfano}, and cluster theory, where they appear as $m$-cluster tilted and $m$-Calabi--Yau tilted algebras as well as Jacobian algebras associated to surfaces with marked points in the boundary \cite{ABCP, Elsener, Labardini}.
 Of particular interest in relation to our construction is the appearance of the derived category of graded gentle algebras in the context of partially wrapped Fukaya categories \cite{HaidenKatzarkovKontsevich}.

 In \cite{HaidenKatzarkovKontsevich}, the authors obtained formal generators of certain partially wrapped Fukaya categories.
 The endomorphism rings of these formal generators are graded gentle algebras.
 Then, as we were finalising our paper, an independent construction of a geometric model of the bounded derived category of homologically smooth gentle algebras has come to our attention \cite{LekiliPolishchuk}.
-These works show that there are equivalences of categories between partially wrapped Fukaya categories and bounded derived categories of (graded) gentle algebras.
+These works show that there are equivalences of categories between partially wrapped Fukaya categories and derived categories of graded gentle algebras.

-In this work, our aim is to provide a geometric model for the bounded derived category of (ungraded, not necessarily homologically smooth) gentle algebras.
-Our model encodes much of the information of the derived category, such as its indecomposable objects, morphisms, triangles in the form of mapping cones of morphisms, Serre functor (or equivalently, Auslander-Reiten translation) for the perfect objects, and Auslander--Reiten triangles.
-Furthermore, our model for the derived category of a gentle algebra is at the same time a geometric model for the Koszul dual of the same gentle algebra (Section~\ref{sec::Koszul dual}).
-It is our hope that our model allows to transfer this information to the setting of partially wrapped Fukaya categories.
+In a first version of this work (available on the arXiv), we provided a geometric model for the bounded derived category of ungraded (not necessarily homologically smooth) gentle algebras.
+That model encodes much of the information of the derived category, such as its indecomposable objects, morphisms, triangles in the form of mapping cones of morphisms, Serre functor (or equivalently, Auslander-Reiten translation) for the perfect objects, and Auslander--Reiten triangles.
+Furthermore, the model for the derived category of a gentle algebra is at the same time a geometric model for the Koszul dual of the same gentle algebra (Section~\ref{sec::Koszul dual}).

 The bounded derived categories of gentle algebras have been extensively studied.
 Their indecomposable objects were completely classified in terms of homotopy strings and bands in \cite{BekkertMerklen} and using different matrix reduction techniques in \cite{BurbanDrozd2002, BurbanDrozd2003, BurbanDrozd2004}.
 A basis for their morphism spaces was given in \cite{ArnesenLakingPauksztello} and the cones of these morphisms were studied in \cite{CanakciPauksztelloSchroll}.
 The almost-split triangles of these categories were described in \cite{Bobinski}, see also \cite{ArnesenLakingPauksztello}.
 The introduction of a combinatorial derived invariant for gentle algebras in \cite{AG} has also sparked a lot of research on the question of when two gentle algebras are derived equivalent, see for instance \cite{ Avella-Alaminos, David-RoeslerSchiffler, David-Roesler, Amiot, AmiotGrimeland, Kalck, Bobinski2017, LekiliPolishchuk} (other invariants had also been introduced in \cite{BessenrodtHolm}).
 This study was also extended to unbounded homotopy categories in \cite{BurbanDrozd}.
 The derived category of related classes of algebras have also been studied in some of the references mentioned above, see also \cite{BekkertMarcosMerklen, BekkertVyacheslav2003, BurbanDrozd2006, BekkertDrozd2009}